kunwarsahni01/iOS-Tip-Calculator/README.md

 The following **optional** features are implemented:
 * [x] Settings page to change the default tip percentage.
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 The following **additional** features are implemented: